SSWConsulting/SSW.Rules.Content/rules/migrate-an-existing-user-store-to-an-externalauthprovider/rule.md

 Figure: Retrieving existing user by using the Email claim from the JWT token utilising the FindByEmailAsync() from the UserManager class.
 :::

-**For users known to your application but not authenticated via the ExternalAuthProvider**:
+#### Users known to the application but not authenticated via ExternalAuthProvider

 Retrieve the SubId from the JWT token provided by the ExternalAuthProvider.
 Use ASP .NET Core Identity's [`AddLoginAsync()`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.addloginasync?view=aspnetcore-8.0)  method to associate this SubId as an external login with the user's record.